The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Introduction

 \section{Introduction}

-Monte Carlo (MC) method is a standard approach for approximating expectations of the form $\pi(f) := \E_\pi[f(\bm{X})]$, where $\pi$ is the target distribution and $f$ is a test function.
+The Monte Carlo (MC) method is a standard approach for approximating expectations of the form $\pi(f) := \E_\pi[f(\bm{X})]$, where $\pi$ is the target distribution and $f$ is a test function.
 MC has been extensively applied in areas such as engineering, finance, and statistics \cite{glasserman2004}.
 Since MC requires sampling from $\pi$, situations where direct sampling is infeasible, most notably in Bayesian posterior inference, are typically addressed using importance sampling (IS).
-Given a tractable proposal distribution $q$, the standard IS estimator is defined as where $N$ is the sample size, $\bm{x}_{i} \sim q$, and $\omega(\bm{x}_{i}) = \pi(\bm{x}_{i})/{q(\bm{x}_{i})}$ is the weights.
+Given a tractable proposal distribution $q$, the standard IS estimator is defined as where $N$ is the sample size, $\bm{x}_{i} \sim q$, and \(\{\omega(\bm{x}_i)\}_{i=1}^N\) with \(\omega(\bm{x})=\pi(\bm{x})/q(\bm{x})\) are the importance weights.

 However, in most practical Bayesian problems, the posterior density $\pi(\bm{x})$ is known only up to a normalizing constant, rendering the standard IS estimator infeasible.
 This issue can be addressed by the self-normalized importance sampling (SNIS) estimator, which normalizes the weights:

 For bounded test functions, root mean square error (RMSE) bounds under independent and identically distributed (IID) sampling are well established \cite{sanz2023}.
 Agapiou et al. \cite{agapiou2017} extended these results by deriving RMSE bounds for unbounded test functions.
 Deligiannidis et al. \cite{deligiannidis2024} further generalized the analysis to arbitrary $L_p$-errors $(p\ge2)$ under suitable moment conditions on both the test function $f$ and the weight function $\omega$.
 In all cases, the RMSE converges at rate $\mathcal{O}(N^{-1/2})$, and the $L_p$-error established in \cite{deligiannidis2024} also achieves this rate, which may be slow for practical applications.